Modularity experiments on $S_4$-symmetric double octics: Introduction

 \section{Introduction}

-More than ten years ago, under the supervision of Duco van Straten in Mainz, I wrote my doctoral thesis, which finally made it into book form [0].
+More than twenty\footnote{Previous versions of this paper had 'ten' in this place.
+That's life.} years ago, under the supervision of Duco van Straten in Mainz, I wrote my doctoral thesis, which finally made it into book form [0].
 Shortly afterwards, I left academia for rocket science\footnote{That's how they describe what mathematicians are doing at banks.}\textsuperscript{,}\footnote{I don't like footnotes, but I will make exceptions for Sir Terry Pratchett, David Foster Wallace, and this paper.}.
 However, I could not stand my desktop computers running idle much of the time, so I took up modular Calabi-Yau threefolds, the topic of my thesis, again.
 It turned out rather convenient: with just the effort of a few days of programming, I could lean back (or perform my day job) and let the machines produce interesting results, providing the illusion of still doing mathematics.

 In the following I will describe some of the results.
 The paper is not meant for 'serious' publication\footnote{The arXiv IS serious, of course, but not 'serious', since you do not have to pay for access.}, which grants me some freedom for un-academical rambling.
 Nevertheless, many interesting examples might be hidden in the mess, and current or future students of mathematics are invited to take a closer look.
 I will also use the opportunity to provide updated references for my book.